shafayathossain/Media-Player-Flutter/README.md

 # Sample Media Player

 Sample media player implementation in flutter.
-As media player implementation in iOS and android are different, here I tried to implement AVPlayer for iOS and ExoPlayer for android platform by writting platform specific code.
+As media player implementation in iOS and android are different, here I tried to implement AVPlayer for iOS and ExoPlayer for android platform by writing platform specific code.

 #### Features
 - Play and pause media